 4. Renaming the dividend option

-From April 1, 2021, mutual fund schemes comprising all the dividend schemes will be renamed as income distribution cum capital withdrawal option.
+From April 1, 2021, mutual fund schemes comprising all the dividend schemes will be renamed as income distribution cum capital withdrawal options.

 5.New Riskometer Tool

 SEBI introduces a new category of mutual fund schemes on its riskometer tool for investors to make better decisions with high-risk mutual funds.
 Earlier, the model was simply based on the risk of the category without considering its actual portfolio.
-The new riskometer shall be evaluated every month and all schemes will be labelled each for risks and fund.
+The new riskometer shall be evaluated every month and all schemes will be labelled for risks and funds.

 Additional Measures Under Consideration

 SEBI is considering additional measures which are expected to be implemented with the mutual fund industry.
 Here are some of them:

-- It is mandatory to maintain a minimum 10% exposure in liquid assets such as government securities, treasury bills, cash in hand.
+- It is mandatory to maintain a minimum 10% exposure in liquid assets such as government securities, treasury bills, and cash in hand.

 - Gating of redemption during extreme events to prevent any pressure on the fund.

 - Do assessment whether the side pocket creation norms need to be revised.

-- Stress testing for all open-ended debt oriented mutual fund schemes that will raise early warning signs and enable AMCs to take necessary actions.
+- Stress testing for all open-ended debt oriented mutual fund schemes will raise early warning signs and enable AMCs to take necessary actions.

-- Encourage repo in corporate bonds to raise liquidity in the secondary market and to enable greater issuances of paper rated below AAA.
+- Encourage repo in corporate bonds to raise liquidity in the secondary market and to enable greater issuance of paper rated below AAA.